theweebcoders/CommercialBreaker/README.md

 **Step 5** Create Toonami Channel

 This will create your channel.
-It will take a few minutes, but when it's done, there will be a new channel on your DizqueTV server.
+It will take a few minutes, but when it's done, there will be a new channel on your DizqueTV or Tunarr server depending on what you selected in step 1.

 ## Step 7 - Flex Your Toonami Channel - Commerecial Break

 So you finished making a Toonami Channel and want to finally add your commercials (as is the whole point of the project).
 Great!
 This tool will modify your channel to automatically add Flex between the to ads and back bumps.
 (See FAQ for more info on Flex)

+**NOTE: This is currently only available for DizqueTV users.
+If you are a Tunarr user, you will not be able to use this feature.
+See FAQ**

 **Step 1** Create a Filler list